duojs/duojs.org/src/index.md

 <script src="build.js"></script>
 ```

 Same goes for CSS!
-You can require dependencies and assets from the file system or straight from GitHub:
+You can require dependencies and assets straight from GitHub or from the file system:

 ```css
 @import 'necolas/normalize.css';